RedMadRobot/mapmemory/README.md

 dependencies {
     implementation("com.redmadrobot.mapmemory:mapmemory:1.0")
-    // or if you want to work with memory in reactive style implementation("com.redmadrobot.mapmemory:mapmemory-rxjava2:1.0") }
+    // or if you want to work with memory in reactive style, add one of implementation("com.redmadrobot.mapmemory:mapmemory-rxjava2:1.0")
+    implementation("com.redmadrobot.mapmemory:mapmemory-coroutines:1.0")
+}
 ```